-The Vietnam War continues to be one of the more controversial moments in the history of the United States.
-Course examines the war with the objective of achieving a greater understanding of why the United States entered into the conflict and how the war was fought on the military battlefields in Vietnam and political battlefields in Washington, D.C., Saigon, Hanoi and around the world.
-Offered annually.
+Examines the Vietnam War with the objective of achieving a greater understanding of why the United States entered into the conflict and how the war was fought on the military battlefields in Vietnam and political battlefields in Washington, D.C., Saigon, Hanoi and around the world.
+Offered periodically.
 Prereq: COMM 100, ENGL 110 and junior status.